danielbereza50/courseProjects/README.md

 Custom Themes:

-template changes to a pre-existing theme http://viable-edu.com/
+template changes to a pre-existing theme for a small business http://viable-edu.com/